tanya-tki/bank-marketing-campaign/README.md

 ### Part 1: Customers Base Overview
 In this segment, we explore the general characteristics of our entire customer base.
 By analyzing demographic details, financial behaviors, and interaction patterns, we aim to establish a comprehensive understanding of our typical customer.
 This overview provides the foundational insights necessary for targeted marketing and product development.

+For an in-depth view of the Python code used to analyze these data, please [click here to view Customer Base Overview](https://github.com/tanya-tki/bank-marketing-campaign/blob/main/analyze_part_1_customerbase_overview.ipynb)

 ### Part 2: Subscribers Analysis
 The second part of our analysis focuses on the customers who have responded positively to term deposit campaigns — the subscribers.
 Here, we investigate the specific traits and behaviors that distinguish subscribers from non-subscribers, aiming to identify factors that influence their decision to engage with our term deposit products.

-For an in-depth view of the Python code used to analyze these data segments, please [click here to view Customer Base Overview](https://github.com/tanya-tki/bank-marketing-campaign/blob/main/analyze_part_1_customerbase_overview.ipynb) and [click here to view Subscribers Analysis process.](https://github.com/tanya-tki/bank-marketing-campaign/blob/main/analyze_part_2_subscribers.ipynb)
+For an in-depth view of the Python code used to analyze these data, please [click here to view Subscribers Analysis process.](https://github.com/tanya-tki/bank-marketing-campaign/blob/main/analyze_part_2_subscribers.ipynb)

 ## 5. Share